LouWii/XiaomiADBFastbootTools/README.md

 **Warning: Use the tool at your own risk.
 Removing factory apps which aren't in the tool may break your phone.**

-Download the binary and instructions from [here](https://github.com/Saki-EU/XiaomiADBFastbootTools/releases/latest).
+Download the binary and the instructions from [here](https://github.com/Saki-EU/XiaomiADBFastbootTools/releases/latest).

 **Frequently Asked Questions:**